Does Medicaid Cover Dental Care?

 Once an enrollee turns 21, the EPSDT mandate ends.
 Adult dental coverage under Medicaid is an optional benefit with no federal minimum requirements, per 42 C.F.R.
 Part 440, Subpart A. States can structure it however they choose, cut it during budget shortfalls, or skip it entirely.

-But "covers dental benefits" does not mean much on its own.
-Among the 39 states reporting adult dental coverage, 35 had limits on services, prior approval requirements, or both.
+Even in states with broader coverage, limits and prior-approval requirements are common.
 Prior approval for dental services is a real access barrier — scheduling a procedure, waiting for authorization, and restarting the process when authorization is denied adds weeks or months to what should be routine care.

 Three tiers of adult dental coverage in practice